rimpo/backtest-dist/config/README.md

 ## exit_type_ltp_loss_percent uses High of the candle to check trigger

-Entry Price with Slippage is considered in this calculation (slippage from yml configuration)
+Entry Price with Slippage is considered in this calculation (slippage from yml configuration) The high/low is checked for condition but the exit price is calculated based on percentage set.

 Condition:

 For positive `percent`: